-Rugby Area Talent Trust was created with initial funding from two founder trustees and a donation from local business Brown & Cockerill.
+Rugby Area Talent Trust was created in 2015 with initial funding from founder trustees and a donation from local business Brown & Cockerill.
 The trustees are passionate about supporting local young people with talent and potential, both directly by creating a grant fund, and also by facilitating events to showcase talent and provide experience.

 The charity’s aims are to encourage and fund the development of talent in young people from Rugby and the surrounding areas.
 We look to support those who demonstrate particular skills and passion in five areas – music, arts, academia, sport and entrepreneurism – through the provision of grant funding and by facilitating events.

 If you want to find out more or are interested in offering any help or support, please contact firstname.lastname@example.org

 The trustees of RATT are David & Angela Head, Gary Stocking and Carl Watts.

 David was the founder of and ran Rugby Music Festival from 2011 to 2014.
 He is a passionate supporter of local live music and keen to see Rugby youngsters with a spark of talent supported and nurtured.
 He has worked in the charity sector in a professional capacity since 2003 and in several other voluntary posts, including at Rugby Music Festival, Rugby Rokeby Lions and Rugby Hospital Radio.

 Angela is a civil servant based in Rugby.
 She shares David’s passion for supporting young talent and brings a wealth of administrative experience to RATT.
 She also acts as the charity’s secretary and is often seen at events sorting out name labels, welcoming the artists and making sure the event runs smoothly!

 Gary is also based in Rugby and is director of DMX Stagetech.
 He brings technical expertise to the group, especially when planning and delivering events.
 Gary has been involved with Rugby live music for many years providing technical services for many bands and events.